-- You can also refine the way certain spot colors are simulated on your proofer.
-See Refining Exceptions on page 232 and Tweaking Your Conversion Values Manually on page 244. - You can also import exceptions from another color strategy (for example from one of your classic color strategies).
-See Importing Exceptions from Another Strategy on page 231.
+• You can also import exceptions from another color strategy (for example from one of your classic color strategies).
+See Importing Exceptions from Another Strategy on page 241.

 Importing Exceptions from Another Strategy

 If you were previously working with a Classic Color Engine Pilot, your existing color strategies are still present in your color database as classic color strategies.